Pake-TU/RivalsOfCatan/README.md

 # RivalsOfCatan
 This is for a school assignment

+# Folder structure
+This structure was discussed with a classmate, Simon Pergel, and we agreed that this structure looks good.

 ```
 src/
 ├── model/                              // Handles game domain and its entities, players hand etc